crypticwisdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: This script prints out the contents of /etc/passwd and /etc/hosts
 4-lastlines: This script prints out the last 10 contents of /etc/passwd
 5-firstlines: This script prints out the first 10 lines of /etc/passwd
+6-third_line: This prints the third line of iacta